asyncapi/chatbot/README.md

 ### Installation

 1. cd [chatbots](https://github.com/asyncapi/chatbot) to go into the project root
-2. yarn to install the dependencies
+2. run yarn to install the dependencies

 ### Running locally

 Follow this step to run the project with the live server

 1. cd into packages/test-client
-2. create a .env and add PORT=[http://167.71.46.87/](http://167.71.46.87/) API_KEY="reach out to the maintainers for an API key" to communicate with the live server.
+2. Run ACCESS_TOKEN="reach out to the maintainers for an API key" yarn start to communicate with the live server.
-3. Run yarn start

 Follow this step to run the project with local server